 Rabbi Naftali Rothenberg is a senior research fellow at the Van Leer Jerusalem Institute (since 1994) and the Rabbi and spiritual leader of Har Adar, a Jerusalem suburb town, where he resides with his family.
 Among his previous roles at the Van Leer Jerusalem Institute he served as chair of the Center for Tolerance Education (1997-2006), co-chair (with Prof. Eliezer Schweid) of the Framework for Jewish Thought and Identity (1994-2004), Jewish Culture and Identity chair (2004-2014) and founding editor of Identities, Journal for Jewish Culture & Identity.

-His main fields of research are: The wisdom of love; political philosophy; philosophy of the halakha; democratic education.
+His main fields of interest are: The wisdom of love; democratic education; halakha and state.

 He has published numerous articles and 12 books, among them:

 The Wisdom of Love—Man, Woman & God in Jewish Canonical Literature, Boston: Academic Studies Press, 2009

 Naftali Rothenberg is the 2011 laureate of the Liebhaber Prize for the encouragement of religious tolerance in Israel.